The Prequel

 I have tried to take what I learned and make it a part of what I offer in my Spiritual Journeys with others.
 I have maintained my conversations with others through the years.
 I, too, have begun nurturing relationships and investing myself and my ministry with the ministries and lives of those now in Palestine-Israel.

-These last few summers I have continued to journey on more VIM experiences.
+Before the Pandemic, I have continued to journey on more VIM experiences.
 Still, it is time to do more.
 I follow the lead of the masters.
 The love and lives and needs of our brothers and sisters in Israel-Palestine are those we need to face and do something about, now.

-Our group size is 10.
-Some have traveled with me before.
+Our group size is 16.
+Some have traveled to Palestine and Israel before.
 Some are new to the experience.
-I have promised to take those who have traveled with me before to places they have not been to before.
-Really, that is not hard to do.
-I have also promised to take the new folks to all the key places they have heard about throughout their faith lives.
-But, even more importantly, I have invited all of them to join me in supporting the ministries going on in the Holy Lands.
-I have invited them to join me in a Spiritual Journey that will take in the Sites, Study the Scriptures; and, invest a bit of themselves with the Living Stones and Witnesses to God in a land and culture filled with much need for love, peace, and God's grace.
-I can't wait to see what God will do this year.
+We have been invited to join in supporting the ministries going on in the Holy Lands.
+I am excited about the people and ministries that I have longed to see and share in.
+I am also longing for a Spiritual Journey of Strength and Renewal.
+I will take in the Sites, Study the Scriptures; and, invest a bit of myself with the Living Stones and Witnesses to God in a land and culture filled with much need for love, peace, and God's grace.
+I can't wait to see what God will do with our group, but more so, with me this year.

 I look forward to seeing some folks I have met before.
 I am anxious to see the work done in their ministry.
 I am excited about sharing in some new experiences I have never done before.
-I especially look forward to nurturing new relationships and life stories.
+I especially look forward to nurturing renewed relationships and life stories.